Cars (film): Development

 The development of Cars began in 1998, when Pixar finished production of A Bug's Life.
 At that time, Jorgen Klubien began writing a new script called The Yellow Car, which was about an electric car living in a gas-guzzling world inspired by The Ugly Duckling, an idea triggered by the poor reception his fellow countrymen gave the Mini-El car.
 Some of the original drawings and characters were developed in 1998 and the producers agreed that Cars could be the next Pixar film after A Bug's Life and be released in early 1999, particularly around June 4.
 However, the idea was scrapped in favor of Toy Story 2.
 Later, production resumed with major script changes, like giving Mater, Doc and a few other characters bigger parts.

 John Lasseter said that inspiration for the film's story came after he took a cross-country road trip with his wife and five sons in 2000.
 When he returned to the studio after vacation, he contacted Michael Wallis, a Route 66 historian.
 Wallis then led eleven Pixar animators in rented white Cadillacs on two different road trips across the route to research the film.
 In 2001, the film's working title was Route 66 (after U.S. Route 66), but the title was changed to Cars in order to avoid confusion with the 1960s television series of the same name.
-In addition, Lightning McQueen's racing number was originally going to be 57 (a reference to 1957, Lasseter's birth year), but was changed to 95 (a reference to 1995, the year Pixar's first film Toy Story was released).
+In addition, Lightning McQueen's racing number was originally going to be 57 (a reference to 1957, Lasseter's birth year), but was changed to 95 (a reference to 1995, the year Pixar's first feature film Toy Story was released).

-In 2006, Lasseter spoke about the inspiration for the film, saying: "I have always loved cars.
+In 2006, Lasseter spoke about the inspiration for the film, saying, "I have always loved cars.
 In one vein, I have Disney blood, and in the other, there's motor oil.
 The notion of combining these two great passions in my life—cars and animation—was irresistible.
 When Joe (Ranft) and I first started talking about this film in 1998, we knew we wanted to do something with cars as characters.
 Around that same time, we watched a documentary called 'Divided Highways,' which dealt with the interstate highway and how it affected the small towns along the way.
 We were so moved by it and began thinking about what it must have been like in these small towns that got bypassed.
 That's when we started really researching Route 66, but we still hadn't quite figured out what the story for the film was going to be.
 I used to travel that highway with my family as a child when we visited our family in St. Louis."

-Years later in 2013, Klubien said the film was both his best and most bitter experience because he was fired before it premiered and because he feels Lasseter wrote him out of the story of how the film got made.
+Years later, in 2013, Klubien said that working on the film was both his best experience, due to his ideas successfully making it to the big screen, and his worst experience, due to being fired prior to its premiere and being written out from the story of its production by Lasseter.